 See my guide for where to stay and how to book a casa particular.

 Note: Some Casas will arrange an airport pickup if you ask.
 This makes life easier on arrival and will run you $20-25 USD to get downtown Havana.

-5. Cuban Immigration and customs is pretty straight forward.
+Cuba Immigration and customs is pretty straight forward.
 They may ask where you are staying, how long, and why.
 They are happy to welcome Americans so no need to lie.
-They will NOT stamp your passport so don’t worry.
-They will stamp your visa so don’t lose the other half they give to you for your exit.
+They stamped my visa (tourist card) on a separate piece of paper.

-6. Bring a lot of cash.
-Your credit cards will not work anywhere in Cuba.
-If you run out of money it will not be an enjoyable experience.
-Plan your expenses well and then bring more on top of that.
-You want to be prepared.
+Your credit and debit cards will work in Cuba but you want to be prepared.
+This change took effect January 16th, 2015 so don’t assume your card will work everywhere.
 There are two currencies in Cuba, the Cuban convertible peso, for tourists, and the peso, for the Cubans.
 You will use the convertible (CUC) everywhere in Cuba so no need to exchange money for the Cuban peso unless you want to collect some unique currency (which I did to bring home).